 Butcher’s block countertops are made from slabs of wood.
-Check out the pros and cons of butcher’s block countertops.
+Check out our full article about the pros and cons of butcher’s block countertops.

 There’s no competing with the characteristic look of butcher’s block countertops.
 No other material can adequately mimic it.
 Wood, given how soft it is, is also very easy on knives, making it a popular countertop choice for chefs in restaurants.

 To say wood is porous would be an understatement.
-As a countertop material, it can harbor moisture and bacteria more severely than any other material, making it a very impractical surface.
+As a countertop material, it can harbour moisture and bacteria more severely than any other material, making it a very impractical surface.